oreillymedia/production-resources/styleguide/index.md

 <p>Authors, please also consult the authoring documentation for the format in which you’re writing (<a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html">Asciidoc</a>, <a href="http://oreillymedia.github.io/HTMLBook/">HTMLbook</a>, <a href="https://docbook.org">DocBook</a>, or <a href="http://oreillymedia.github.io/production-resources/word/">Word</a>).</p>

-<p>Check our guide and word list first, then <em>The Chicago Manual of Style</em>, 17th Edition, then <em><a href="https://www.merriam-webster.com">Merriam-Webster’s Collegiate Dictionary</a></em>. <strong>Use your book-specific word list (provided by production) to document style choices that differ or are not covered here (e.g., A.M. or a.m., data center or datacenter, etc.).
+<p>Check our guide and word list first, then <em>The Chicago Manual of Style</em>, 17th edition, then <em><a href="https://www.merriam-webster.com">Merriam-Webster’s Collegiate Dictionary</a></em>. <strong>Use your book-specific word list (provided by production) to document style choices that differ or are not covered here (e.g., A.M. or a.m., data center or datacenter, etc.).
 For questions specific to your book or assignment, please consult with your editor or production editor.
 </strong></p>

+<p><strong>To avoid unintentional bias, when writing about groups of people, check the group’s advocacy organization for guidance on appropriate language.
+The <a href="https://consciousstyleguide.com">Conscious Style Guide</a> is one good resource, aggregating links to relevant organizations.
+Always follow a person’s preference and note exceptions, if necessary (e.g., the research is decades old).</strong></p>

 <p>For questions specific to your book or assignment, please consult with your editor or production editor.</p>
 </section>